salvillalon45/the-software-engineering-guide/README.md

-# JavaScript Design Patters

-A repo that contains my notes as I review and learn JavaScript Design Patterns.
-Doing this as an effort to write more mature code!

-The following sections in terms of understanding go as follows:

-1. Constructor Functions
+# The Software Engineering Guide

+A repo that contains my learning on JavaScript and how to use it to understand Computer Science Concepts and prepare for data structures and algorithms

+It also contains a table with my answers to [NeetCode 150 Technical Interview Problems](https://neetcode.io/practice)

+It contains the following:
+1. Intro to JS
+  - What is JavaScript
-2. Prototype Inheritance
+2. Object Oriented
+  - constructor functions
+  - prototypes
+3. Design Patterns
-3. Factory Functions Pattern
+  - The Factory Pattern
+  - The Module Pattern
+4. Data Structures
+  - Dynamic Array
+  - Stacks and Queue
+  -  Linked List
+  -  Binary Search Tree